What Is Gene Therapy?

 - Cytokine Gene Therapy: This type of gene therapy is signaled by cytokines, which act as molecules that signal communication from cell to cell within the immune system.
 This communication tells cells where to move to attack cancerous areas.
 Cytokine for gene therapy speeds up this communication to rush those cells to attack the cancer.

 - Tumor-Based p53 Gene Therapy: p53 is a tumor-suppressor gene that is one of the genes mutated when cancer is present.
-Experts believe that targeting this gene specifically to repair it will be a step forwarding in finding a longer lasting treatment for mesothelioma.
+Experts believe that targeting this gene specifically to repair it will be a step forward in finding a longer-lasting treatment for mesothelioma.

 Benefits of Gene Therapy for Mesothelioma

-The benefits for mesothelioma using gene therapy reflect those of other third-party treatments such as virotherapy.
-Gene therapy is limited in its ability to fully cure or handle mesothelioma without the help of other treatments.
+The benefits for mesothelioma using gene therapy reflect those of other similar treatments such as virotherapy.
+Gene therapy is limited in its ability to treat mesothelioma fully without the help of other treatments.
 However, one of the benefits of gene therapy is its ability to target cancerous cells specifically, leaving the patient room to fight off the disease using the remaining healthy cells.

 Current and Ongoing Research into Gene Therapy

-While the FDA has not approved use of gene therapy for patients with mesothelioma, in August 2017, the FDA approved it as a treatment for certain types of cancer.
+The FDA has not yet approved the mainstream use of gene therapy for patients with mesothelioma.
+However, in August 2017, the FDA approved it as a treatment for certain types of cancer.
 Specifically, the use of Kymriah gene therapy was approved for pediatric and young adult patients who have been diagnosed with a form of acute lymphoblastic leukemia.
-Kymriah is the form of treatment used in gene therapy, which genetically modifies cells to treat cancer.

 “We’re entering a new frontier in medical innovation with the ability to reprogram a patient’s own cells to attack a deadly cancer.
 New technologies such as gene and cell therapies hold out the potential to transform medicine and create an inflection point in our ability to treat and even cure many intractable illnesses.”